cagarweyne/React-Tutorial/readme.md

 ```

-When you click on save and refresh your screen you should see the button update with our title from the options object thatis attached to props likewise the number should also change to 19.
+When you click on save and refresh your screen you should see the button update with our title from the options object that is attached to props, likewise the number should also change to 19.
 So there you have it!
-You have now learned what are props in React.
+You have now learned what props are in React.
 In the next lesson we will create a composition of components, in other words, we will create views within views.